SaiTeja-Yelamareddy/studyhub/README.md

 - **Certifications**: Earn and showcase certifications to advance your career
 - **Course Selection**: Quickly find and select courses that match your interests
 - **Profile Management**: Manage your profile and track educational progress
-- **College Details**: Explore detailed information about colleges and universities
+- **College Details**: Explore detailed information about  govt colleges and universities

 ## 🚀 Live Demo